-Unlike some cities, Coweta isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Coweta are a mix of both white- and blue-collar jobs.
+Coweta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Coweta is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Coweta who work in office and administrative support (15.51%), sales jobs (9.62%), and management occupations (7.61%).
+There are especially a lot of people living in Coweta who work in office and administrative support (12.84%), healthcare (9.08%), and sales jobs (8.78%).

-The education level of Coweta citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.52% of adults 25 and older in Coweta have a college degree.
+The education level of Coweta citizens is a little higher than the average for US cities and towns: 23.24% of adults in Coweta have at least a bachelor's degree.

 Coweta is a very ethnically-diverse city.
 The people who call Coweta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coweta residents report their race to be White, followed by Native American.
-Important ancestries of people in Coweta include German, English, Scottish, and Polish.
+Important ancestries of people in Coweta include German, Irish, English, French, and Scottish.

 The most common language spoken in Coweta is English.
-Other important languages spoken here include Spanish and Thai.
+Other important languages spoken here include Spanish and Tagalog.